vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 "Should we ship?" is ultimately a business decision.
 Is it valuable to the business to put the latest features in the hands of the users right now?
 The product manager (PM) represents the business interests on the team and must own this decision.

 However, the question "Can we ship?" is fundamentally an engineering question.
 Is the software in a working state?
 Are we confident it won't fail in production?
 The goal of the XP engineers is to **always** have a "yes" answer to this question.
-A team that can't ship, can't learn.
+A team that can't ship, can't learn, and can't immediately address bugs or critical security vulnerabilities.
 And the longer you're not learning, the greater the risk that you're wasting time and money building the wrong thing.

 The combination of three XP practices make it possible for teams to always have a "yes" answer to the question "Can We Ship?":